[Updated April 2020]

 One reason for this is because, even though most advisors are on the up and up – and will try to do what is best for their clients – the thought of not making any money can be daunting…as well as very motivating for an advisor, who may end up “pushing” certain products.

-This commission schedule information, as well as other more detailed info on other key elements such as risk factors, rate crediting methods, and withdrawal provisions, can also be found in the Shield Level Selector product prospectus.
+The charges and fees information, as well as other more detailed info on other key elements such as risk factors, rate crediting methods, and withdrawal provisions, can also be found in the Shield Level Selector product prospectus.